Planning Your Backpacking Adventure

-Planning a backcountry trip in Denali is unlike most other national parks.
+A backpacking trip in Denali is unlike backpacking in most other national parks.
 Denali is about the size of Vermont, with only a handful of trails - most of which are near the entrance of the park for day-hiking, rather than overnight backpacking.

 A brochure of our online backpacking information is available, though the format is not home-printer friendly.
 Contact us if you want to receive a printed copy via regular mail.

 Start with these resources to understand how the permitting system in Denali works, and to begin orienting yourself to the possible adventures you can have.

 Read through these materials to develop an idea of what a backpacking trip in Denali is like.

 Certain types of backcountry trips require additional information, skills and equipment.
 For trips like these, the information and rules listed above generally apply.